daegalus/csrd/content.en/02-creating-your-character/01-type.md

 {{< hint warning >}}

 Mary wants to create a Speaker for a Lovecraftian horror campaign.
 She puts 3 of her additional stat points into her Intellect Pool and 3 into her Speed Pool; her stat Pools are now Might 8, Speed 12, and Intellect 14.
 As a first-tier character, her Effort is 1, her Might Edge and Speed Edge are 0, and her Intellect Edge is 1.
-She’s smart and charismatic but not particularly tough.
+She's smart and charismatic but not particularly tough.

 Mary chooses Fast Talk and Spin Identity to help get into places and learn things she wants to know.
-She’s a bit of a con artist.
-She’s good to her friends, however, and chooses Encouragement as well.
+She's a bit of a con artist.
+She's good to her friends, however, and chooses Encouragement as well.
 Mary rounds out her first-tier abilities with Interaction Skills (deceiving and persuasion).

-A Speaker normally starts with two cyphers, but the GM rules that characters in this campaign start with only one—something creepy relating to their background.
-Mary’s cypher is an odd pocket watch given to her by her grandfather.
-She doesn’t know how or why, but when activated, the watch allows her to take twice as many actions for three rounds.
+A Speaker normally starts with two cyphers, but the GM rules that characters in this campaign start with only one---something creepy relating to their background.
+Mary's cypher is an odd pocket watch given to her by her grandfather.
+She doesn't know how or why, but when activated, the watch allows her to take twice as many actions for three rounds.

-Mary’s character carries a small knife hidden in her bag in case of trouble.
+Mary's character carries a small knife hidden in her bag in case of trouble.
 As a light weapon, it inflicts 2 points of damage, but attacks with it are eased.

-Mary chooses Resilient for her descriptor and decides that she can probably learn the truth behind some of the strange things that she’s heard about without feeling too much trauma if it’s horrible.
+Mary chooses Resilient for her descriptor and decides that she can probably learn the truth behind some of the strange things that she's heard about without feeling too much trauma if it's horrible.
 Resilient increases her Might Pool to 10 and her Intellect Pool to 16.
-She’s trained in Might and Intellect defense actions and gains an extra recovery roll each day.
-At first, Mary is sad that her descriptor gives her an inability in knowledge and puzzle tasks, but then she realizes that the flaw fits her character well—she’s better at getting people to tell her what she needs to know than at figuring out the information herself.
+She's trained in Might and Intellect defense actions and gains an extra recovery roll each day.
+At first, Mary is sad that her descriptor gives her an inability in knowledge and puzzle tasks, but then she realizes that the flaw fits her character well---she's better at getting people to tell her what she needs to know than at figuring out the information herself.

 For her focus, Mary chooses Moves Like a Cat, granting her a final Speed Pool of 18 and training in balance.
-In the end, she’s graceful and quick, charismatic, and hardier than she initially thought thanks to her drive.
-She’s ready to investigate the weird.
+In the end, she's graceful and quick, charismatic, and hardier than she initially thought thanks to her drive.
+She's ready to investigate the weird.

 For her character arc, Mary chooses Fall From Grace.
-She decides she’s had an obsession with a strange tome that’s been in her family for generations, and her character is drawn to its strange languages and rituals.
+She decides she's had an obsession with a strange tome that's been in her family for generations, and her character is drawn to its strange languages and rituals.
 {{< /hint >}}

 ## Fantasy Character Options